The National Lottery Results: Lottery update

 On BBC One on Saturday nights straight after the BBC Weekend News (previously Match of the Day), a segment known as Lottery update was broadcast showing the results of the day's Lotto and Thunderball draws and also how many winners there are.
 It was also broadcast on BBC One on weeknights after the local news opt-out whenever there were lottery draws taking place, such as the midweek Lotto and Thunderball draws and the Tuesday and Friday EuroMillions and UK Millionaire Raffle draws.
 This was discontinued at the end of February 2020, bringing to an end the BBC's association with the draw.
 Since 2020, only the Saturday night Lotto draw results are broadcast on ITV during a commercial break.

-Former shows

 Wednesday night draws

 A new midweek National Lottery Draw was introduced and aired on BBC1 from 5 February 1997 to 26 December 2012.
 From 2 January 2013, the Wednesday draws are available to watch exclusively on the National Lottery's website.